By Facility Design

 By Practice

-Stone Mountain requires Rabies, Distemper and Bordetella vaccinations on the best advice of the veterinary profession.
+Stone Mountain Pet Lodgerequires Rabies, Distemper and Bordetella vaccinations on the best advice of the veterinary profession.

-Stone Mountain does not accept and allow association with the other pets, any pets that have any observable symptoms of Bordetella or any other illness.
+Stone Mountain Pet Lodge does not accept or allow association with the other pets, any pets that have any observable symptoms of Bordetella or any other illness.

 In Spite of our Best Efforts

-In spite of Stone Mountain’s best efforts your pet may contract an illness before, during or after their stay at Stone Mountain.
-Stone Mountain cannot guarantee your pet's health.
+In spite of our best efforts, your pet may contract an illness before, during or after their stay at Stone Mountain Pet Lodge.
+We cannot guarantee your pet's health.
 Vaccinations sometimes fail to provide protection from illness.
 Putting your pet in any setting that puts them in the proximity of one or more potentially contagious dogs and the stress that results from a new experience can result in your pet contracting an illness.
 More frequent visits to Stone Mountain may increase your pet’s natural immunity and decrease your pet’s susceptibility to common illnesses.

-Stone Mountain will engage the services of a veterinarian (yours when possible) to treat your pet whenever SMPL reasonably deems it necessary, and will bill you for any veterinarian fees.
+Stone Mountain Pet Lodge will engage the services of a veterinarian (yours when possible) to treat your pet whenever reasonably deemed necessary, and will bill you for any veterinarian fees.